 How does the CSP Work?

-CSP proposals for the annual call begin with a letter of intent from a researcher, stating that they plan to send in a proposal to sequence DNA from an organism or group of organisms.
+CSP proposals for the annual call and the JGI-EMSL Collaborative Science Initiative begin with a letter of intent from a researcher, stating that they plan to send in a proposal to sequence DNA from an organism or group of organisms.
 Letters of intent allow JGI to plan for appropriate review and prevent full applications for projects outside of DOE mission areas, or outside one of the focus areas identified in the call.
-Letters are reviewed by JGI scientific staff and OBER program managers.
+Letters are reviewed by JGI scientific staff and OBER program managers, and EML scientific staff for letters in response to the joint call.
 Nearly all letters of intent are accepted for full proposal submission.
 The major reason for disapproval is a lack of relevance to DOE mission areas.
 In some cases, a meritorious project does not fit within JGI’s capabilities.
 In these cases, JGI scientists will often be able to suggest an alternative strategy that meets the project objectives.
 (Proposals submitted to the small-scale microbial/metagenome or synthetic biology do not use the letter of intent; rather proposals are submitted in a single step.)

 Following acceptance of a letter of intent (if required), the researcher submits a proposal for consideration in the next review cycle.
 All proposals undergo technical review by the JGI's scientific and technical staff, who consider technical feasibility and readiness to begin work, checking such factors as genome size, polymorphism level, sample quality and availability, etc. At peer review, proposals are evaluated and placed in rank order by the scientific reviewers.
 The ranked proposal list is then forwarded to DOE for final approval.
 Following DOE approval, project managers negotiate project specifics with PIs (including JGI scientists as needed), and the work plan is written into a Statement of Work document.